adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

 The buttons are removed from the tab sequence using `tabindex="-1"`.
-This ensures the natural flow and order of form elements is undisturbed by these extra buttons.
-The buttons use iconography and although the best icon is text, these icons are well understood and keep the interface clear.
-For those using screen readers, we add `aria-label="Increment"` so the interface is just as clear audibly as it is visually.
+This ensures we don't disturb the natural flow and order of form elements.
+The buttons use iconography and although the best icon is text, these icons are well understood and keep the interface clean.
+For those using screen readers, we add `aria-label="Increment"` so the interface makes sense audibly.

+Here's the Javascript:

 ```JS
 function Stepper(input) {